owfm/step-functions-human-workflow-demo/README.md

 # Run this project
 This repo accompanies [this](https://medium.com/p/46c0a3412fe4) article.
-Please head there for an explanation.
+Please head there for an in-depth walkthrough of this app.

 You'll need Serverless Framework set up on your machine to run this app.